 Big Ten Power Rankings (Feb.
 22): Michigan Clear No. 1, Without Any Doubt Now

 The game of the year went Michigan's way against Ohio State, and the Wolverines just keep rolling along.
-There's no doubt they're the best in our conference power rankings.
+There's no doubt they're the best in our conference power rankings, and Purdue holds steady.

 Plenty of movement further down the rankings too, with Maryland on a hot streak.
 Here are my rankings, from No. 1 to No. 14.
 Please weigh in with your thoughts.